Chasmical/Chasm/Chasm.SemanticVersioning.Benchmarks/README.md

 ## Conclusion

 `Chasm` outperforms all of the benchmarked alternatives.
 It's closely followed by `NuGet` (ratios: 1.19, 1.53, 3.56), then by `McSherry` (ratios: 2.87, 3.44, 6.34) and `Hauser` (ratios: 3.19, 4.12, 8.47).
-Additionally, `Chasm` allocates as little unnecessary memory as possible during parsing.
-This performance is achieved through the use of read-only spans, which are available only on .NET Standard 2.0+ and .NET Core 2.1+.
-Other libraries on the other hand target older framework versions, supporting .NET Framework as well.
+Additionally, `Chasm` allocates as little unnecessary memory as possible during parsing through the use of read-only spans, available on newer framework versions.